-A: Although campus is currently closed to visitors, Butler faculty and staff are still available remotely and would love to hear from you!
-As a first step for any questions or concerns, contact your admission counselor or the Office of Admission at email@example.com or 317-940-8100.
+A: As a first step for any questions or concerns, contact your admission counselor or the Office of Admission at firstname.lastname@example.org or 317-940-8100.

 Q: Are there any changes to Butler’s policies regarding Advanced Placement (AP) credit or the International Baccalaureate (IB) program?

 A: Butler understands that there have been serious disruptions for students who are planning to take assessments related to AP and IB courses.
 We have confirmed that our policy in assessing exam scores for credit will not change.

 For AP courses and tests, we will use the exam score that we receive.
 For IB, we will use scores, which are based on the grades given in the course.
 Universities are scheduled to have access to these scores in July 2020.

 Q: Will Summer Session classes be held on campus?

 A: No. All summer session courses will be online.
 The only exceptions are a small number of Chemistry (CH) courses, in which lecture instruction will be online and all laboratory work will occur on campus during an identified week in August.
 These CH courses (including one section of NW offered by the Department of Chemistry) are noted as such in the online summer session course schedule.